akhtariev/cf-systems-assignment/README.md

 ### Note on `--profile`

-- Measures the time elapsed from before the beginning of the write to socket and up until the receival of the last packet of data.
+- Measures the time elapsed from before the beginning of the write to socket and up until the receival of the first token (as per Scanner.Scan)